-- 7.92 The growing importance of the local produce market to the New Forest economy is acknowledged and it is therefore appropriate that the Local Plan includes a local planning policy supporting appropriate small-scale retail development (including farm shops) outside the main villages. - 7.93 Farm shops which sell goods produced on the farm do not normally require planning permission.
+7.92 The growing importance of local produce to the New Forest economy is acknowledged and it is therefore appropriate that the Local Plan includes a local planning policy supporting appropriate small-scale retail development

+(including farm shops) outside the Defined Villages.

+7.93 Farm shops which sell goods produced on the farm do not normally require planning permission.
 In addition to goods produced on the farm, farm shops can also retail a small percentage of imported goods (typically 10%) without the need for planning permission.
 In each case, judgement needs to be exercised in determining whether the scale and proportion of imported goods amounts to a retail use requiring planning permission.